 The modern political landscape looks vastly different from the one facing Sir John Lubbock when he founded the society in 1884.

-In the last 130 years the Electoral Reform Society has been involved in the successful adoption of the Single Transferable Vote method of proportional representation in the Republic of Ireland, then helped to defend it twice against attempts to backslide to First Past the Post.
+For over 130 years, the Electoral Reform Society has been involved in the successful adoption of the Single Transferable Vote method of proportional representation in the Republic of Ireland, then helped to defend it twice against politicians’ attempts to return to Westminster’s electoral system.